-If forward speed is too fast this be indicated by over frequent operation of the breakaway system, a fall off in tractor revs and a poor untidy finish to the work leaving ragged uncut tufts and poorly mulched cuttings.
+If forward speed is too fast this be indicated by over frequent operation of the breakaway system, a 'fall off' in tractor revs and poor untidy finish to the work leaving ragged uncut tufts and poorly mulched cuttings.

-'Running In' - New Machines
+'Running In' a New Machine

-For the first days work with a new machine it is recommended that tractor forward speed is restricted to 3 km/hr (2 mph) maximum.
-This will allow machine components 'bed in' and allow the operator to become familiar with the controls and their response under working conditions whilst operating at a relatively slow speed.
-If possible, select a first days work that affords mainly light to average cutting with occasional heavy duty work - during this period check the tightness of nuts and bolts every hour, retightening as and when required.
+During the first day's work with a new machine it is recommended that the forward speed of the tractor is restricted to 3km/hr (2mph) maximum; this will permit machine components to 'bed in' and allow the operator to become familiar with the controls and their response under working conditions whilst operating at a relatively slow speed.
+If possible, select a first day's work that affords mainly light to average cutting with occasional heavy duty work during this period check tightness of nuts and bolts every hour, retightening as and when required.

-First day use - check tightness of nuts & bolts hourly ▶
+First day use: check tightness of nuts & bolts hourly ▶